This is a true story of a man who discovered Reiki, the universal life force.

 work diligently, be kind to people.

-Mental and physical improvement.
+For mental and physical improvement.
 Usui Reiki Therapy

 This is indeed a great lesson in the cultivation of life, and it is the same law that taught and enjoined by the saints and sages of old.